algorandfoundation/puya-ts/architecture-decisions/2024-06-05_imports-or-ambient-types.md

 All types exist in modules under an `@algorandfoundation/algo-ts` package and are only available when imported explicitly.
 Importing a missing type in modern IDEs is usually as simple as hitting a keyboard combination.
 Eg. `alt` + `enter` or `ctrl` + `.`.

 Pros:
- - API can be divided in sub-modules of related types
+ - API can be divided in submodules of related types
  - Idiomatic with modern TypeScript development
  - Can offer filtered intellisense options by grouping things like operations under `op.*`